isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/2025 Secondary 1 Registration.md

 **Recess Timing and Snack Break**

-The Lower Secondary levels will have their recess from 11:00-11:30am daily.
+The Lower Secondary levels will have their recess from 11:00 to 11:30 am daily.

-They will have a 5-min snack break in class at 1pm daily, except for Friday which is a shorter day.
+They will have a 5-min snack break in class at 1 pm daily, except for Thursdays and Fridays which are shorter days.
 The intent of the snack break is to allow students to have a light snack that can provide them with an energy boost and help them to be better focused in class.
 The snack should be small, healthy, and easily consumed within 5 minutes, without leaving a mess.

 | Foods Items Allowed for Snack Break (1:00pm)|
 | -------- |